-Now, you can simply put the frozen food directly into the Instant Pot® and voila, you'll have a fully cooked meal in no time.
-For example, a whole chicken only takes about 35 minutes to cook from frozen in the Instant Pot®.
-How cool is that?
+Now, you can simply put the frozen food directly into the Instant Pot and voila, you'll have a fully cooked meal in no time.
+For example, a whole chicken only takes about 35 minutes to cook from frozen in the Instant Pot.

-After learning about these nifty tricks you might want to try them out for yourself.
-There are plenty of reasons to fall in love with Instant Pot®, give it a whirl and see for yourself.
-By the way, here are those links I promised with more models to choose from:
+There are plenty of reasons to fall in love with Instant Pot.
+Give it a whirl and see for yourself.
+By the way, here are those links we promised with more models to choose from:

-Join an Instant Pot® Facebook group to become a master
+BONUS: Join an Instant Pot Facebook group to become a master

-Instant Pot Beginner Recipes and Tips: This is a great start if you are looking to get into cooking with the Instant Pot®.
+Instant Pot Beginner Recipes and Tips: This is a great start if you are looking to get into cooking with the Instant Pot.
 This group focuses on beginner tips and recipes.
-It has over 13,000 members and usually produces 239 new posts per day.
+It has over 41,000 members and usually produces 239 new posts per day.

-Instant Pot Vegan Recipes: This is a huge group, the largest one on our list.
-It is perfect for you or that vegan friend that you might struggle to find the proper meals for.
-The group has over 67,000 members and posts nearly 780 times per day!
+Instant Pot Vegan Recipes: This huge group is perfect for you or that vegan friend that you might struggle to find the proper meals for.
+The group has over 91,000 members and posts daily.

-Instant Pot Indian Food: Like the above, this Asian-recipe themed group is surprisingly massive.
-It has over 55,000 members and posts 200 times per day.
+Instant Pot Indian Food: This Indian-themed group is surprisingly massive.
+It has over 138,000 members.
 Learn how to make some delicious spicy curry here.

 Dump and Push Start: This is a group dedicated to quick and convenient recipes that can be thrown together in minutes.
-Just my style.
-Here, members share their favorite simple and quick Instant Pot® recipes.
-This group is much more manageable in size with 28,000 members and 194 posts per day.
+Just your style.
+Here, members share their favorite simple and quick Instant Pot recipes.
+This group also boasts more than 90,000 members.